Father's Day: Thumbs Up Card

 DSC00155_edited.jpg

-2. Shake up paints well, open, and then use the paint left in the cap.
-The full thumb does not have to be covered in paint just as long as the tip has paint.
+2. Shake up the paints well, open them, and dip your thumb into the cap.
+The full thumb doesn’t have to be covered, just as long as the tip has paint.

 DSC00158_edited.jpg